Fantasy is more than dragons

-Nope.
-You can send it to other blogs or outlets as soon as you wish.
+No. You can send it to other blogs or outlets as soon as you wish.

 5. Can I use outbound links?

 Yes.
 However, I spend hours on the posts I publish on my blog, trying to make them as interesting to my readers as possible, and take great pride in my work.
 My blog is not a link farm, so please don’t treat it as one.
-It is a place to connect with like-minded people, not as part of your SEO strategy.
+It is a place to connect with like-minded people, not a small part of your SEO strategy.